Is there a difference between an after-dinner speaker and a comedian?

 So what is the difference?

 If the aim is simply to provide entertainment then a good comedian is certainly an option worth considering as an after-dinner speaker.
 However someone telling a string of unrelated “jokes” runs the “heard it before” risk – especially as many comedian/speakers tend to use “popular” stories that “do the rounds”.
 In addition, many comedians do not appreciate corporate sensibilities and will either use bad language or inappropriate material.
 Sadly at a recent Business Association dinner at which I was guest speaker their Chairman told me they now have a policy of never hiring comedians as after-dinner speakers after several bad experiences in the past.
 Caveat emptor!
-(I’m pleased to say this was the second time I had been invited to speak at this particular dinner!)

 The difference as I see it is that a “speaker” will have a “theme”, or stories to tell based on their experiences which will include insights or opinions which are (hopefully!) thought provoking and “interesting” …. as well as being funny!
 They will usually base their speech around an area of expertise – whether this be related to their occupation or their achievements.
 Thus many “speakers” are sportspeople, adventurers, business people or simply people who have had experiences that they can relate in an entertaining way.
 (Whisper it quietly – many “speakers” would like to be comedians – and often attempt to model their style and delivery!
 There is nothing wrong with that of course – both comedians and speakers can learn from each other.)

 Another key difference is that a good “speaker” will usually attempt to make a speech relevant to the audience, and should do their homework before each event so that they can personalise their remarks.
 Many comedians who market their services as “after-dinner speakers” will perform an “act as known” with little or no relevance to the audience.
 Very often they will simply appear to perform at the end of a dinner – similar to a cabaret.